Winston Bogarde: Milan and Barcelona

-A.C.
-Milan signed Bogarde from Ajax for 1997–98, but he only made three Serie A appearances throughout his short stay.
-In January 1998, he moved to compatriot Louis van Gaal's Barcelona, playing 19 matches in the second part of the campaign as Barcelona won La Liga and the Copa del Rey.
+AC Milan signed Bogarde from Ajax for the 1997–98 season, but he only made three Serie A appearances throughout his short stay.
+In January 1998, he moved to compatriot Louis van Gaal's Barcelona, playing 19 matches in the second part of the campaign as Barcelona won a domestic double of La Liga and the Copa del Rey.

 As the Dutch influence at Barcelona was reduced, so was Bogarde's, who only managed one league contest in his first full season, partly due to injuries, although he bounced back for a second respectable one (21 games, two goals).

 Chelsea

-Bogarde signed for Chelsea in 2000–01, after following the advice of compatriot Mario Melchiot to join him at the Premier League side.
-He was signed when Gianluca Vialli was manager, although the latter had no idea the transfer was happening, it arguably being conducted by director of football Colin Hutchinson – Emerson Thome, also a centre-back, was shipped off to Sunderland; only weeks after arriving, newly appointed coach Claudio Ranieri wanted the player to leave.
+Bogarde signed for Chelsea for the 2000–01 season, after following the advice of compatriot Mario Melchiot to join him at the Premier League side.
+He was signed when Gianluca Vialli was manager, although the latter had no idea the transfer was happening, it arguably being conducted by director of football Colin Hutchinson, with Emerson Thome, also a centre-back, shipped off to Sunderland; only weeks after arriving, newly appointed manager Claudio Ranieri wanted the player to leave.

 According to Bogarde, it would be next to impossible to find a team that would offer him a contract comparable to the one he had at Chelsea: he was astounded at the salary the club had agreed on, as his value depreciated severely due to lack of first-team action, and decided to stay and honour his contract to the letter and appear for training every day, despite being only rarely selected to play.
-In the end, he only appeared 11 times during his four-year tenure, reportedly earning £40,000 a week during this period.
+In the end, he only appeared 12 times during his four-year tenure, reportedly earning £40,000 a week during this period.

-After playing as a substitute against Ipswich Town on Boxing Day in 2000, Bogarde only played one more competitive match before his contract expired in July 2004, featuring from the bench, against Gillingham for that season's League Cup on 6 November 2002.
+After playing as a substitute against Ipswich Town on Boxing Day 2000, Bogarde only played one more competitive match before his contract expired in July 2004, featuring from the bench, against Gillingham in the League Cup on 6 November 2002.

 During his spell at Stamford Bridge, the club attempted to sell Bogarde due to his large salary, and demoted him to the reserve and youth teams in an effort to pressure him to leave.
 In response to concurrent UK press criticism, he said:

 Why should I throw fifteen million euro away when it is already mine?
 At the moment I signed it was in fact my money, my contract.
 Both sides agreed wholeheartedly.
 I could go elsewhere to play for less, but you have to understand my history to understand I would never do that.
 I used to be poor as a kid, did not have anything to spend or something to play with.
 This world is about money, so when you are offered those millions you take them.
 Few people will ever earn so many.
 I am one of the few fortunates who do.
 I may be one of the worst buys in the history of the Premiership, but I don't care.